Hello people; I hope you’re all doing well. Today I’m going to share an ultimate guide on how to clean plexiglass seamlessly.

 One downside of Plexiglass is that its prone to abrasion.
 Meaning you need to take special care while cleaning your windows and aquarium.
 Before starting to clean, the first task on our hands is to pick the best cleaner and cloth to use in acrylic to remove dirt, stains, dust, and smudges without making marks on the surface.
 Just follow the below steps.

-Dirt Levels: Take a close look at the Plexiglass to know how dirty it is.
+Dirt Levels: Look closely at the Plexiglass to know how dirty it is.
 It will help you determine how strong a cleaning agent you need to use.
-If all you see is a coat of dust, spraying some water will be enough.
+If all you see is a dust coat, spraying some water will be enough.
 Tough stains and streaks will demand more than just water.
 It will need a homemade cleaning agent mixed with water.
 However, there are some cleaning agents you should avoid at any cost.

 Cleaners: Don’t use any cleaning products containing alcohol, aromatics, ammonia, and other abrasives.
 Specifically, alcohol must be avoided at any cost because it will make scratches and microfractures on the surface of Plexiglass.
 Ammonia can eat into Plexiglass surfaces and can make them look cloudy.
 Most acrylic grades are susceptible to chemical attacks by aromatic hydrocarbons.
 Also, stay away from traditional glass cleaners, ketones, and halogens.